 Puale Bay always held mystique for us.
 Before setting foot in Alaska, we read in Burke (1965) that the oldest known fossils from southwest Alaska come from a tiny islet near Puale Bay where Permian fusulinids are found in volcaniclastic arenites.
 Even though our research focused on the younger Mesozoic subduction complexes accreted seaward of the Alaska Peninsula, the relationship between these old fossils and our research area interested us.
 During our mapping at Kodiak, we found several localities with Permian fusulinids tectonically mixed into the Uyak Complex (Connelly, 1978).
 Casey managed to “bolt-on” a one-week excursion to Puale Bay as a finale to our Kodiak field studies to get a glimpse at that side of the arc-trench system.
 We silently accepted this as a boondoggle, but it was short, inexpensive, and pure geology.

+Map of Kodiak Island and Alaska Peninsula showing Puale Bay.
 We stripped our gear down to bare necessities for the three of us and loaded everything in a Goose at Kodiak-Western Airways.
 We arranged for a return charter flight a week later, but had enough food for 10 days.
 Landing on Puale Bay was dicey, but we set it down on the third attempt.
 The Pacific swell was large and the Goose was heavy with equipment.
 We taxied to shore and unloaded the Zodiac, outboard, food, radio, and other supplies.
 Then we took note of signs of grizzly bears in the area.
 There were no trees in the region, but the grass, fern, and iris were lush.
 The sea-cliff was about 20-feet high and along its rim there was a three-foot-wide well-traveled bear trail as far as we could see.
 We jokingly called this Grizzly Express since it obviously was heavily traveled.
+There was a tiny deserted log cabin on the sea cliff, which was in-part dug into the tundra.
+It was constructed from drift logs from the beach below.
+Its door and window were lost sometime during its many years of exposure on the cliff, but the roof appeared relatively intact.
+Grizzly Express passed just in front of the cabin and a spur trail went into the cabin door.

 Preparing cabin at Puale Bay, Malcolm Hill and Casey Moore.

 The three of us stood there silently examining the cabin and considering our shelter options while remembering our various encounters with grizzlies and experiences with foul weather; and weighing which would be the better of two evils.
 Our memory of the time our tents almost blew away during a heavy rain storm at the mouth of Uyak Bay during our first night in Alaska was indelible.
 The tundra was so thick the tent stakes were worthless.
 We brought boulders from the shore and piled mounds on every stake, then put more boulders inside the tents for ballast.
 We seriously wondered if this Alaska field research was going to work, and if we were going to make it through the night.
 We wondered where our skiffs would be in the morning.
 Since then, we always tried to find an abandoned cabin, however dilapidated, to use for shelter.
 I recall one cabin on Ban Island that was so bad we put our tent up inside the cabin, nailing the tent to the floor.
 The roof was virtually gone, but there were walls to which we could hang our Helly Hansens, and a floor to keep us out of the mud.
+Yes, we all agreed any cabin was better than no cabin, bears or not.
+We moved the gear up from the beach, loaded our pistols and rifles, laid out our sleeping bags, and discussed the bears.

 Cabin located at western-most Kodiak Island at Halibut Bay; note latrine in foreground; Betsey Hill, Casey Moore, Malcolm Hill, and Bill Connelly.